Quadratically Enriched Tropical Intersections: Enriched Tropical B ezout and Bernstein-Kushnirenko theorems

 where $r$ has to be smaller or equal the number $N(m)$ of odd points on $\partial\Delta_{d_1+\ldots+d_n}$. \end{coro}

 \begin{rmk} In the non-relatively orientable case McKean shows that one can orient the vector bundle

 relative to a divisor at infinity and compute the $\A^1$-Euler number of $V$ relative to this divisor in the sense of Larson-Vogt \cite{LV}.
-Corollary \ref{cor:non-orientable} gives us a lower bound for the number of hyperbolic forms in this $\A^1$-Euler number. \end{rmk}
+Corollary \ref{cor:non-orientable} gives us a lower bound for the number of hyperbolic forms in this $\A^1$-Euler number by the same argument as in Remark \ref{rmk:BezoutProof}. \end{rmk}

 The lower bound on the number of hyperbolic summands is in Corollary \ref{cor:non-orientable} is not necessarily strict.
 For enriched tropical curves we find a better, strict bound.

 \begin{coro}[Enriched tropical B\'ezout for curves in the non-relatively orientable case] Let~$\tC_1$ and $\tC_2$ be two enriched tropical curves of degree $\Delta_{d_1}$ and $\Delta_{d_2}$, respectively, with $d_1+d_2\equiv 0\mod 2$ that intersect tropically transversely.
 Let $d\coloneqq \min\{d_1,d_2\}$.
 Then